aridjayarecipes/cutesrecipes.web.app/content/post/1956-recipe-of-favorite-vrat-ka-custard.md

 - "5-6 strands Kesar"
 - "1 cup mixed fruits chopped I used red and green grapes pomegranate red apple  banana"
 recipeinstructions:
-- "First grind samak rice with milk  Take a pan and add mixture of milk &amp; milk powder."
+- "First grind samak rice with milk  Take a pan and add mixture of milk & milk powder."
 - "Add cardamom powder and saffron  Keep stirring   Let it boil  Now add samak milk ground mixture."
 - "Keep stirring and cooking fr 5-7 minutes."
 - "Add sugar and mix till it dissolves You will get a thick consistency of custard"